Check out these nearby camping spots for some quality time in the great outdoors.

 In a city full of outdoor enthusiasts, it makes sense that camping is a popular activity for families.
 Fortunately for Austinites, you don’t have to go far to find the perfect spot to pitch camp.
 As the weather warms up a bit, April is the perfect time to pitch your tent and spend some time in the great outdoors.
 Check out these nearby spots this spring.

 McKinney Roughs Nature Park

-McKinney Roughs Nature Park, just 13 miles east of Austin-Bergstrom International Airport, is home to four ecosystems—Post Oak Savannah, Blackland Prairie, East Texas Piney Woods, and a Riparian Zone.
+McKinney Roughs Nature Park, just 13 miles east of Austin-Bergstrom International Airport, is home to four ecosystems — Post Oak Savannah, Blackland Prairie, East Texas Piney Woods and a riparian zone.
 There are a variety of ways to experience the beauty of McKinney Roughs.
-Some options include exploring the 18 miles of nature trails on foot or horseback, zipping down the series of six ziplines overlooking the 1,100 acres of rolling box canyons and wildflower meadows, and floating on lazy river bends of the Texas Colorado River.
-A little something for everyone.
+Some options include exploring the 18 miles of nature trails on foot or horseback, zipping down the series of six ziplines overlooking the 1,100 acres of rolling box canyons and wildflower meadows and floating on lazy river bends of the Texas Colorado River.
+There’s a little something for everyone.

 Pace Bend Park

 Pace Bend Park is located along the shoreline of Lake Travis.
 Due to the aquatic feature, the west side of the park features high, limestone cliffs and a variety of rocky coves that offer a wide range of recreational opportunities.
 Visitors can explore the interior of the park that is managed as a wildlife preserve as well as travel the trails that provide views of the lake and the Hill Country.
 There are a variety of primitive and RV campsites available.
 It also hosts one of the largest cycling races in Texas every February, Pace Bend Road Race.